Washington state attorney general charges three officers in 2020 death of Manuel Ellis

 Part of the arrest was caught on video by a driver.
 And Ellis could be heard crying, "I can't breathe," on police dispatch audio.

-Officers called for medical assistance, but Ellis died at the scene.
+Officers eventually called for medical assistance that day, but Ellis died at the scene.

 The cause of death was respiratory arrest due to hypoxia caused by physical restraint, according to the Pierce County Medical Examiner's Office.
 Hypoxia is a condition in which the body is deprived of oxygen.